 Do only drums define the rhythm pattern of the track?
 The answer is no. In fact, pretty much every sound can add a groove to your track.
-Rhythm can be made of stabs, leads, vocal, or effects, and all these elements can bring a nice diversity to your track.
+Rhythm can be made of stabs, leads, vocals, or effects, and all these elements can bring a nice diversity to your track.

-Below is an example of rhythm driven by a melodic pattern.
+Below is an example of a rhythm driven by a melodic pattern.
 Watch closely how later another melodic layer pops in, and it changes the perception of the rhythmic pattern of the track:

 One more similar example.
 In this case, the groove is totally made of melody and bassline synergy.
 And again, later on, another melodic layer comes into play, which fills the gaps.

-Talking about vocals, in Genesis I used gate effect on a vocal sample to give extra driving rhythm after the breakdown, keep in mind that trick:
+Talking about vocals, in Genesis I used the gate effect on a vocal sample to give extra driving rhythm after the breakdown, keep in mind that trick: